chrispypatt/EE-5355-Scalable-Many-core-Computing/labs/lab4/README.md

 # Lab 4: Input Binning
-The purpose of this lab is to understand input binning and its impact on per- formance in the context of a simple computation example.
+The purpose of this lab is to understand input binning and its impact on performance in the context of a simple computation example.
 The example is composed of a 1-dimensional grid of discrete points and an array of elements each having a non-discrete value and a non-discrete position in the grid, as shown in the following figure.

 ![1D input binning figure](binning.png)